srinivassaitangudu/helpers1/docs/coding/all.coding_style.how_to_guide.md

       import config.logging_settings
       ```

-#### Prefer non-inlined linter comments
+#### Prefer non-inlined Linter comments

-- As for the general comments, we prefer make linter comments non-inlined
+- As for the general comments, we prefer to make Linter comments non-inlined
-- However, sometimes there is no other choice than an inlined comment to get the
+- However, sometimes there is no other choice than an inlined comment to get
-  linter to understand which line we are referring to, so in rare cases it is
+  Linter to understand which line we are referring to, so in rare cases it is
   OK:
   - _Bad_ but ok if needed
     ```python